bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 38°
-- Clear
+- Mostly Cloudy
-- 64% humidity
+- 70% humidity
 - 8 mph wind
-- 7% cloud cover
+- 67% cloud cover
 - 32 AQI 🟩
 - 0.63 inches of snow and 0.04 inches of rain expected in the next 48 hours